randyburden/Nano/README.md

 }
 ```

-**Step Six** - Start the debugger and navigate to http://localhost:4545/ApiExplorer/ to use the built-in testing endpoint or http://localhost:4545/Api/HelloWorldApi/HelloWorld to hit the endpoint directly.
+**Step Seven** - Start the debugger and navigate to http://localhost:4545/ApiExplorer/ to use the built-in testing endpoint or http://localhost:4545/Api/HelloWorldApi/HelloWorld to hit the endpoint directly.

-And that’s it.
-You're successfully using Nano to serve a website and an API endpoint.
+And that's it.
+You're successfully using Nano to serve a website and a JSON API endpoint.
 Visit the [Getting Started Guide][11], the [Nano Wiki][12], or browse the source code, unit tests, and demo projects to learn more.

 Api Explorer
 ---